Is San Diego’s Housing Affordability Problem Pushing You to Sell and Buy Somewhere Else?

 As you may know, San Diego is referred to as one of the finest cities in the nation.
-The city boasts year-round warm weather with very mild weather, gorgeous coastline, ample opportunities for businesses, and proximity to just about every hobby or activity one could think of.
+The city boasts year-round warm weather with very mild weather, a gorgeous coastline, ample opportunities for businesses, and proximity to just about every hobby or activity one could think of.
 It’s no surprise that people flock to live in San Diego.
 But, with home prices forever on the rise (well, for the last eight years at least), it’s becoming more and more difficult for some homeowners to afford the lifestyle.
 The high prices aren’t just for home buyers but are often just as bad (if not worse) for those who are renting in San Diego.
 For some, the high prices are just becoming too much for their families to bear.

 While home prices in San Diego continue to rise, inventory continues to drop or tighten.
 If you’re in the market to sell right now, this is great news.
 But, if you are a first-time buyer or will be in the market to buy once your home sells, you could be in big trouble.